segmentio/segment-docs/src/engage/audiences/linked-audiences-iterable.md

 In Iterable, do the following:

-1. Create a [Journey](https://support.iterable.com/hc/en-us/articles/4405798856212-Journeys-Overview) and in the [Start tile](https://support.iterable.com/hc/en-us/articles/15934993720468-Journey-Setup-The-Start-Tile) select the Entry source as [Event Occurs](https://support.iterable.com/hc/en-us/articles/15934993720468-Journey-Setup-The-Start-Tile#event-occurs), then choose **Entry type = Custom** event.
+1. Create a [Journey](https://support.iterable.com/hc/en-us/articles/4405798856212-Journeys-Overview) and in the [Start tile](https://support.iterable.com/hc/en-us/articles/15934993720468-Journey-Setup-The-Start-Tile) select the Entry source as [Event Occurs](https://support.iterable.com/hc/en-us/articles/15934993720468-Journey-Setup-The-Start-Tile#event-occurs), then choose **Entry type = Custom event**.
 Search and choose the name of the Segment custom event you previously set up and tested in Segment.
 2. Add an [Email Message tile](https://support.iterable.com/hc/en-us/articles/12649121962260-Journey-Setup-Message-Tiles#setting-up-message-tiles), [create your campaign](https://support.iterable.com/hc/en-us/articles/14825389793556-Creating-a-Campaign), and connect it to your Start Tile.
 3. Edit the content in your email:
     1. Under Design, choose either the [WYSIWYG Editor](https://support.iterable.com/hc/en-us/articles/11554987128340-WYSIWYG-Editor) or the [Side by Side Editor](https://support.iterable.com/hc/en-us/articles/11555192523412-Side-by-Side-Editor).
     2. Reference your Segment custom event payload schema in Iterable to determine what properties to include in your message.
-You can do this by [accessing the user's profile](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) and clicking into their [event history](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) (Events > History > Details).
+You can do this by [accessing the user's profile](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#accessing-a-user-s-profile) and clicking into their [event history](https://support.iterable.com/hc/en-us/articles/218365803-Managing-User-Profiles#event-history) (Events > History > Details).
     3. Translate the event properties in the payload schema into [Handlebars syntax](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars) for [custom events](https://support.iterable.com/hc/en-us/articles/206430615-Custom-Event-Properties#using-event-properties-to-customize-a-template), and enter it in the HTML editor in Iterable.
-See the personalization [examples below](#????) for more specific details.
+See the personalization [examples below](#handlebars-examples-to-use-in-iterable) for more specific details.
 4. Choose any additional settings that apply and review and [publish your journey](https://support.iterable.com/hc/en-us/articles/6027159030804-Building-Journeys#publishing-a-journey).
 Then continue on to Test your campaign flow in Segment.

-## Step 2: Test your campaign flow
+### Step 2: Test your campaign flow

 1. Open the Segment app and send yourself a test email for review.
-Add your Iterable user id and click ****[Send test event to destination](https://segment.com/docs/engage/audiences/linked-audiences/#step-3-send-a-test-event-to-your-destination)****.
+Add your Iterable user id and click **[Send test event to destination](https://segment.com/docs/engage/audiences/linked-audiences/#step-3-send-a-test-event-to-your-destination)**.
 Review the email you received, and ensure it is formatted properly.

 ![A screenshot of the test event page](/docs/engage/images/send-test-event.png)

 If the event is sent successfully to Iterable, you will see a `“message”: “success”` response in Segment.
 2. Open Iterable and check the [Campaign tab in Messaging Insights](https://support.iterable.com/hc/en-us/articles/360052814452-Messaging-Insights#viewing-metrics) (Insights > Messaging Insights > Campaigns > _[Your Unique Campaign])_ to confirm that Iterable has sent the message.
 3. If your email doesn’t look the way you want it to, adjust the [Handlebars syntax](https://support.iterable.com/hc/en-us/articles/205480365-Personalizing-Templates-with-Handlebars#referencing-user-profile-and-event-fields-with-handlebars) in Iterable, and send another test event.
-See the following [personalization examples](#heading=h.9vszkxr0qiyi) for more specific details.
+See the following [personalization examples](#handlebars-examples-to-use-in-iterable) for more specific details.
-4. When you’re finished testing your campaign, proceed to [Enable your Linked Audience](https://github.com/segmentio/segment-docs/pull/6648/files#r1629472328).
+4. When you’re finished testing your campaign, proceed to [Enable your Linked Audience](docs/engage/audiences/linked-audiences/#step-4-enable-your-linked-audience).

-# Handlebars Examples to use in Iterable
+## Handlebars Examples to use in Iterable

 Use the following examples as context and information to experiment with setting up your campaign in Iterable.